 Why is Branding Yourself Important?

 Why is it important?
-It’s important because it helps people recognise your content quickly and – more importantly – it builds trust in your audience.
+It’s important because it helps people recognize your content quickly and – more importantly – it builds trust in your audience.
 If someone said on their website they were all about helping people, but you found them being very rude in a Facebook group – would you trust that person?
 I don’t think so.
 Likewise choosing a skull as a logo for a social welfare project would probably send off the wrong signals.
 See what I mean?
 For a successful brand, your visuals, as well as your actions, need to align and represent what you stand for.

 When you are building an online business, the only way for other people to judge your content is by what you share and how you present yourself in the online community (aka your brand).
 Therefore you have to be careful and intentional when you create a brand for your business.

-To cut a long story short: There is just no way around branding, if you want to position your business successfully.
+To cut a long story short: There is just no way around branding if you want to position your business successfully.

 Now that you know why it’s important to brand yourself, let’s get to the various brand elements.
 This list might not be all-encompassing, but those are the points that I found most helpful when developing my own brand.